Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     It's fine if the geometry is already being used in a Ziva rig, just as long as the geometry is already in scene.

-With the exception of geometry, building restores the state of all the nodes and parameters in the builder.
+With the exception of geometry, building restores the state of all nodes and parameters in the builder.
 Each scene item is first checked to see if it exists in the Maya scene.
 If it doesn't exist, it is created.
 If it does exist, its data values are set to what is stored in the builder.